-To help you in your education process, our friends at Zanui chatted put together a fantastic guide to everything you need to know when buying new Bath Towels with a little bit of help from yours truly!
+To help you in your education process, our friends at Zanui put together a fantastic guide with everything you need to know when buying new Bath Towels ... with a little bit of help from yours truly!

 There is more to consider than meets the eye - materials, finishes, weight and GSM, size, colour and the best way to look after your towels.

 The full and comprehensive guide can be read and enjoyed on the Zanui blog: Reservoir 60.

 A few of our key takeouts from the guide include:

 “Turkish cotton is incredibly soft and gets softer with every wash.
 The feeling of a thick, soft towel after a shower is a delight to the senses, but just as important is a towel’s ability to dry you!
 The long fibres make Turkish cotton extremely absorbent, drawing water off the skin effortlessly and quickly.”

 All Sunday Minx bath towels are terry towels, meaning they are woven with cotton loops on both sides of the towel.
 “This is what gives the feeling of a thick, soft, and fluffy towel!
 Velour towels have had these cotton loops shaved on one side, creating a super-soft, velvety touch.
 Velour towels have a beautiful, luxurious sheen, however when it comes to their ability to dry…they don’t!
 The cotton loops are the hard workers of a towel.
 They absorb all the moisture from the skin, so without the loops you simply move the water across your skin as you towel off.”